-We have audited the financial statements in the annual report and accounts of The State Hospital's Board for Scotland for the year ended 31 March 2023 under the National Health Service (Scotland) Act 1978.
-The financial statements comprise the Statement of Net Expenditure, Statement of Financial Position, the Statement of Cash Flows, the Statement of Changes in Taxpayers' Equity and notes to the financial statements, including significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards, as interpreted and adapted by the 2022/23 Government Financial Reporting Manual (the 2022/23 FReM).
+We have audited the financial statements in the annual report and accounts of The State Hospitals Board for Scotland for the year ended 31 March 2024 under the National Health Service (Scotland) Act 1978.
+The financial statements comprise the Statement of Net Expenditure, Statement of Financial Position, the Statement of Cash Flows, the Statement of Changes in Taxpayers' Equity and notes to the financial statements, including material accounting policy information.
+The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards, as interpreted and adapted by the 2023/24 Government Financial Reporting Manual (the 2023/24 FReM).